Aging process is now slowing me down

 What gifts can I offer the world today?
 What insight, wisdom, or thought could I bestow on others seeking the healing we need for our mutual pain and suffering?

 I am no psychic.
 I’ve never seen an angel or felt the tingling sensation from a spirit wanting to use me to provide a message or a sign.
 I’m no medium.
-Continue reading

 Healing others starts first with healing self

-We all have the capacity to heal ourselves as well as facilitate the healing of others.
+“We all have the capacity to heal ourselves as well as facilitate the healing of others.
 When we get in touch with that infinite place within us where we are Whole, then illness can’t remain in the body.
 And because we’re all connected, there’s no reason why one person’s state of wellness can’t touch others.
 Elevating them and triggering their recovery.
 And when we heal others, we also heal ourselves and our planet.

 Continue reading

-Riding high on the back of an amazon.com
+Riding high on the back of an Amazon.com

 Simply knowing that I wrote a book is one helluva experience.

-Seeing it on amazon.com is breath-taking!
-Continue reading
+Seeing it on Amazon.com is breathtaking Continue reading

-Francis released on amazon.com
+My book on St. Francis now on amazon.com

 Well, I told you my first book would soon appear.
 And it did.

-Just as I went on a cruise in a boat up to the new frontier of Alaska.
+Just as I went on a cruise in a boat up to the new Frontier of Alaska.

 Contentment: Learning to be Content OK

-Good enough is the lazy man’s way to enlightenment . . .
+“Good Enough” is the lazy man’s way to enlightenment . . .
 There’s nothing more to do . . .
 Your job is good enough . . .
 Your spouse is good enough . . .Your life is good enough . . .
 Your meditation practice is good enough. . .
-You don’t need anything more, and what you now have is good enough. — This is all according to a young monk, – Ajahn Khemavaro, who spoke on Impermanence, in a 2008 presentation, “Everything Will Be alright.Continue reading
+You don’t need anything more, and what you now have is good enough. — This is all according to a young monk, – Ajahn Khemavaro, who spoke on Impermanence, in a 2008 presentation, “Everything Will Be alright.
+Continue reading

 New bucket list headed by state of Alaska